 Jealousy increases a parrot’s aggressive, hostile, destructive, and self-harming tendencies.
 This possessiveness doesn’t end with living beings, though.
-Parrots may become possessive over objects, such as toys.
+Parrots can even become jealous and possessive over objects, such as toys.

 Parrots and Jealousy

-Parrots are regularly compared to human toddlers.
-They scream, play, and need your constant attention, or else they feel neglected.
-As such, a prominent trait they share with toddlers is getting needlessly jealous.
-Your parrot may throw tantrums when feeling scorn.
+Parrots are often compared to human toddlers.
+Without your constant care and attention, they can feel neglected.
+As such, a common trait they share with toddlers is jealousy.
+Your parrot may throw tantrums when feeling scornful.

-Depending on the species, it can be difficult to tell when a parrot is jealous.
-Its envious behavior can sometimes resemble how it behaves when stressed or lacking in attention.
-However, it’s easier to determine a parrot’s jealousy when it’s directed at one or more people (or animals).
+A parrot’s envious behavior can sometimes resemble how it behaves when stressed or lacks one-on-one attention.
+Of course, it’s easier to determine jealousy when it’s directed at various people or animals.

 Signs of Jealousy in Parrots

-A jealous parrot may stand up straight and become alert.
-It’s deciding how to attack someone it doesn’t like.
+The parrot may stand up straight and alert in readiness to attack someone it doesn’t like.

 Flared Tail Feathers

-A parrot’s tail will be flared when angry.
+The tail will be flared when feeling angry.

 To make themselves seem bigger and threatening, parrots will crouch and flap their wings briskly.
-Bigger parrots, like cockatoos, are more prone to this behavior.
+Larger parrots, such as cockatoos, are more prone to this behavior.

 A parrot will pace around the human it doesn’t like as a form of intimidation.
-This is to keep an eye on the person or animal that might get too close to its favorite human.
+This is to monitor the person or animal that might get too close to its favorite human.

-Parrots use sounds to communicate their feelings.
+Parrots use sounds to communicate their positive and negative feelings.
 Excessive screaming and squawking are how many parrots voice their dislike for other people.

-Talkative parrots will warn their owner, usually by saying their name repeatedly.
-Usually, the parrot will limit itself to just addressing the owner.
-However, it may also threaten the person it’s jealous of with insults or hostile words.
+Talkative parrots will warn their owner, perhaps by saying their name repeatedly.
+Usually, the parrot will just talk to the owner.
+However, it may also threaten the person it’s jealous of with words that it considers to be hostile.

-A parrot may start frantically flying from corner to corner.
-This is done to get the owner’s attention.
-It also proves to the person it dislikes that it owns the place.
+A parrot may start frantically flying from corner to corner to get the owner’s attention.
+Flying also shows the person that the parrot dislikes who is in charge of that territory.

 Why Do Parrots Get Jealous?